XuelongSun/SampleCodesOperatingSystemClass/readme.md

 + `memory.py`: start-file of implementing fixed and dynamic memory allocation methods.
 + `templates.md`: template for writing the report of the Lab5 assignment.

+#### lab6
+*Memory Management and Virtual Memory*
++ `memory.py`: start-file of implementing page-based memory management and virtual memory.
++ `templates.md`: template for writing the report of the Lab6 assignment.